 Which Should You Go With?

 Truthfully, I don’t think you can go wrong with either one of these shorts.
-I think the Ten Thousand Interval Short has a slight edge for athletes and lifters that train really hard in the gym.
+I think the Ten Thousand Interval Short has a slight edge for athletes and lifters who train hard in the gym.
 Conversely, for more cardio-focused athletes, I’d suggest looking into the Pace Breaker Short.

 If you have questions on either of these models, hit me in the comments below or reach out to me personally!